gbv/jskos/jskos.md

 ### 0.1.1 (2016-05-20) {.unnumbered}

 * Make field "license" a set instead of a single URI
+* Update reference to [RFC 5646] instead of obsoleted RFC 4646

 ## SKOS features not supported in JSKOS {.unnumbered}